buthanoid/oimaging/doc/oimaging-structures.md

 # OImaging Structures

-In this document we go through some of the most important Java structures used in OImaging.
+In this document we go through some of the most important Java data structures used in OImaging.
 The goal is to be able to discuss OImaging development without needing to dive in the source code.

 ![](./svg/oimaging-structures.svg)